There’s a few secrets to how to write the perfect wedding speech.

-So if you want a speech that will leave your guests laughing, your partner touched and you feeling just a little bit smug, read this…
+If you want a speech that will leave your guests laughing, your partner touched and you feeling just a little bit smug, it might be worth reading this Ten Point Plan of Attack…

 Never mind ‘how’, worry about ‘when’.